fjetter/pandas/doc/source/user_guide/groupby.rst

 .. warning::

-    In the current implementation apply calls func twice on the first group to decide whether it can take a fast or slow code path.
+    The current implementation uses a cythonized code path which requires that the input data is not modified inplace.
+The heuristic assumes that this might be happening if ``func(group) is group`` in which case we fall back to a slow code path which evaluates func on the first group a second time.
     This can lead to unexpected behavior if func has side-effects, as they will take effect twice for the first group.
+    This behavior is

     .. ipython:: python

         d = pd.DataFrame({"a": ["x", "y"], "b": [1, 2]})

+        def func_fast_apply(group):
+            """
+            This func doesn't modify inplace and returns a scalar which is safe to fast apply
+            """
+            print(group.name)
+            return len(group)

+        d.groupby("a").apply(func_fast_apply)

-        def identity(df):
+        def identity(group):
-            print(df)
+            """
+            This triggers the slow path because ``identity(group) is group`` If there is no inplace modification happening this may be avoided by returning a shallow copy i.e. return group.copy()
+            """
+            print(group.name)
-            return df
+            return group

         d.groupby("a").apply(identity)